Substra/hlf-k8s/README.md

  - `deploy.helm.realease.name[network-peer-1].setValues.chaincodes[0].src: /home/johndoe/code/substra-chaincode`
  - `deploy.helm.realease.name[network-peer-2].setValues.chaincodes[0].src: /home/johndoe/code/substra-chaincode`

+The chaincode path must be accessible from your kubernetes cluster.
+For instance, on a running minikube, you need to run `nohup minikube mount <chaincode-absolute-path>:<chaincode-absolute-path> &`.

 ## substra-backend

 A backend is available named substra-backend which can interact with this ledger.